IBSim/VirtualLab/docs/source/examples/ml.rst

     -5.00e-03, -1.50e-02, 3.00e-03, -5.00e+00, 7.99e+01, 4.17e+00, 2.00e+03

 Many of these values are intuitive.
 The third value, displacement in the z direction, is the minmum value possible (coil is as close to the component as possible), with the fourth value - the rotation -  pushing the coil even closer to the component.
-The fifth value is the coolant temperature, which is at the maximum value of 80 C, while the seventh value is the current, which is also at its maximum value of 2000 A. An image of the temperature field at the maximum temperature can be found at :file:`MaxTemperature.png` in the results directory :file:`Analysis/Pancake/InverseSolution_T/GPR`, and should lok like :numref:`Fig. %s <PyPlot_08>`.
+The fifth value is the coolant temperature, which is at the maximum value of 80 °C, while the seventh value is the current, which is also at its maximum value of 2000 A. An image of the temperature field at the maximum temperature can be found at :file:`MaxTemperature.png` in the results directory :file:`Analysis/Pancake/InverseSolution_T/GPR`, and should look like :numref:`Fig. %s <PyPlot_08>`.

 .. _PyPlot_08: